 It is not always possible to install a device under lock and key.
 There is consequently a risk that the configuration will be deleted by mistake if a co-worker presses the reset button too long.
-With the suitable setting, the behavior of the reset button can be controlled.
+You can define the behavior of the reset button with a setting in WEBconfig (LCOS menu tree \triangleright Setup \triangleright Config):